pratidan2925/DevOps-AWS-Interview-Questions/Ansible_README.md

 Taking backup of ansible home directory by archiving the directory All playbooks are in remote repo(github) so they will automatically backup the playbook.

+#### 1. Introduction
+ - I'm a DevOps Engineer with 2-3 years of experience in managing and automating deployment pipelines, infrastructure provisioning, and monitoring.
+I have expertise in tools like Jenkins, Ansible, Terraform, Docker, and Kubernetes, as well as experience with cloud services like AWS and Azure.
+My background includes developing CI/CD pipelines, automating infrastructure tasks, and ensuring high availability and scalability of applications.
+#### 2. What is Ansible?
+Ansible is an open-source automation tool used for configuration management, application deployment, and task automation.
+It allows you to manage systems and applications efficiently and is designed to be simple, powerful, and agentless.
+#### 3. Ansible Architecture
+- Ansible's architecture consists of the following components:
+Control Node: The machine where Ansible is installed and from which commands are executed.
+Managed Nodes: The machines managed by Ansible, also known as hosts.
+Ansible connects to these nodes using SSH.
+Inventory: A file listing the managed nodes.
+It can be static or dynamic.
+Modules: Reusable, standalone scripts used by Ansible to perform tasks.
+Plugins: Extend Ansible's core functionality.
+Examples include connection plugins, callback plugins, and inventory plugins.
+Playbooks: YAML files containing a series of tasks to be executed on managed nodes.
+Roles: Organizational units of Ansible playbooks, including tasks, handlers, variables, and templates.
+#### 4. Ansible Module
+Ansible modules are discrete units of code that can be used from the command line or in a playbook task.
+They perform specific functions, such as installing packages, copying files, or managing services.
+Examples include yum, apt, copy, service, and user.
+#### 5. Use of Handlers
+Handlers are used in Ansible to perform actions in response to events.
+They are similar to regular tasks but are only run when notified by other tasks.
+Handlers are commonly used to restart services after configuration changes.
+#### 6. What is the use of Ansible template?
+Ansible templates are used to create configuration files dynamically.
+They use the Jinja2 templating engine to allow the insertion of variables and conditional logic.
+Templates are helpful for generating configuration files that need to be customized for different environments or systems.
+#### 7. Write a playbook to copy a file from one server to another server
+---
+- name: Copy a file from one server to another
+  hosts: source_server
+  tasks:
+    - name: Copy file to destination server
+      copy:
+        src: /path/to/source/file
+        dest: /path/to/destination/file
+      delegate_to: destination_server
+---
+#### 8. Ansible Galaxy and Collection
+Ansible Galaxy: Ansible Galaxy is a repository for Ansible roles and collections.
+It allows users to share and download pre-built roles and collections to speed up their automation projects.
+Collections: Collections are a way to package and distribute Ansible content, including roles, modules, plugins, and documentation.
+They help organize and distribute Ansible content more effectively.
+#### 9. Advantages of Ansible Tower
+Centralized management: Manage all Ansible playbooks and inventories in a centralized interface.
+Role-based access control (RBAC): Control access to resources based on user roles.
+Workflow automation: Create complex workflows to orchestrate different playbooks and tasks.
+Real-time job monitoring: Monitor job status and view detailed job logs in real-time.
+Notification: Integrate with email, Slack, and other notification systems.
+#### 10. Job Schedule in Ansible Tower
+Ansible Tower allows you to schedule jobs to run at specific times or intervals.
+This can be done through the Tower interface by setting up job templates with defined schedules.
+#### 11. Key Benefits of Ansible Tower
+Scalability: Manage thousands of nodes easily.
+Security: Control access with RBAC and encrypt sensitive data.
+Compliance: Ensure consistent application of policies and configurations.
+Efficiency: Automate repetitive tasks and reduce manual intervention.
+Visibility: Gain insights into job status and logs for troubleshooting.
+#### 12. Role-Based Access Control (RBAC)
+RBAC in Ansible Tower allows you to define roles and permissions for users and teams.
+This ensures that users have access only to the resources and actions they are authorized for, enhancing security and compliance.
+#### 13. What you automate using Python
+Using Python, I automate tasks such as:
+Data processing and analysis
+System monitoring and alerting
+API interactions and data retrieval
+Infrastructure provisioning and management
+Deployment and configuration of applications
+#### 14. For which project did you use Ansible Tower and what was the purpose of choosing Ansible
+I used Ansible Tower in a project that involved managing a large number of servers across multiple environments.
+The purpose of choosing Ansible Tower was to streamline the deployment process, ensure consistency, and provide centralized management with role-based access control.
+#### 15. Can we use Ansible as an IaC tool?
+Yes, Ansible can be used as an Infrastructure as Code (IaC) tool to provision and manage infrastructure resources.
+It is commonly used to configure servers, deploy applications, and manage cloud resources.
+#### 16. Can we run multiple tasks in parallel using Ansible?
+Yes, Ansible can run multiple tasks in parallel using the async and poll keywords or by using strategies such as free.
+#### 17. Ansible Vault
+Ansible Vault is a feature that allows you to encrypt sensitive data such as passwords, API keys, and other secrets within your Ansible playbooks and roles.
+This ensures that sensitive information is not exposed in plaintext.
+Example usage:
+ansible-vault encrypt secrets.yml
+ansible-vault decrypt secrets.yml
+ansible-vault edit secrets.yml
+Summary
+Ansible is a powerful automation tool used for configuration management, application deployment, and infrastructure provisioning.
+It offers various features such as handlers, templates, and vaults for secure management.
+Ansible Tower enhances Ansible's capabilities by providing a centralized management interface, role-based access control, and job scheduling.

 8.How can you distribute tasks on Ansible?
 9. Extra module in Ansible
 10. Callback plugin in Ansible
 11. Custom module and core module.